Australia’s future energy needs, require large-scale renewable energy production and storage.

-The research also found more than 50% of older Australians have invested in one or more renewable energy investments (e.g. rooftop solar, solar hot-water renewable projects etc).
+The research also found that 60% of older Australians have invested in one or more type of renewable energy (e.g. rooftop solar, solar hot-water renewable projects etc.).

 Interestingly, a significant majority have chosen to invest in rooftop solar - eight times more than the number of older Australian investing directly in renewable energy projects.

 Investing in renewable energy isn’t just about the existential threat of climate change.
 Older Australians also need investments to help them meet their day-to-day living costs.

 The need to sustain retirement income, combined with the desire to act on climate change, provides a real opportunity to supercharge the renewable energy sector in Australia.